 ‘Skills for Jobs’ (S4J) is a project mandated by the Swiss Agency for Development and Cooperation (SDC) and implemented by Swisscontact Albania.
-It is part of the Economic Development Domain of the Swiss Cooperation Strategy for Albania (2014-2017 and 2018-2021), with specific focus on promotion of employment opportunities and skills development.
+It is part of the Economic Development Domain of the Swiss Cooperation Strategy for Albania (2018-2021), with specific focus on promotion of employment opportunities and skills development.

 The project focuses on 4 sectors with potential for growth and job creation in Albania: Tourism and Hospitality, Information and Communication Technology (ICT), Textile and Construction (with a focus on energy efficiency buildings).